jdh8/wbridge5.book/competitive/notrump/README.md

 which makes up the loss of our Lebensohl 2NT.

 The 2NT overcall usually shows both minors, which is not only practical but also logical.
-A convention skipping 2 of majors is usually minor-oriented, and 1-suited hands can be shown at 3-level.
+A convention skipping majors is usually minor-oriented, and 1-suited hands can be shown at 3-level.

 The double seems useless.
 It dissuades opener from bidding, letting responder